When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

 Those two resident Brit observers, Andrew Sullivan and Quentin Crisp, produced autopsy reports on the death of Gay America.
 Closer to the present we are fortunate to have another two top-rank British witnesses, John Gray and Anthony Daniels (usually writing under the name of Theodore Dalrymple) periodically consulting from afar on the condition of the diseased and delirious USA II, even though the primary concern of the latter is usually the similarly afflicted UK.
 And from the very bedside of the mortally ailing America, Pulitzer Prize winner, Chris Hedges, observed its relentlessly deepening coma in Empire of Illusion.

 In this period of world history, when the United States is only one of the major entities in the violent worldwide upheaval following the collapse of the brief post-Cold War lull, standing out as a minority in a "fortress America" - any kind of minority - is likely to become patently dangerous.
 For LGBTs accommodation and assimilation into the mainstream population - beyond the simple attainment of full civil rights themselves - must understandably have looked like a savvy, self-protective strategy.
-However, if this accommodation is fixed to rapidly collapsing, idealized and nostalgic heterosexual social patterns (cherished by U.S. "conservatives"), can it be anything but a trip to a dubious nowhere?...rather like finally getting your ticket to ride, but then boarding the wrong train.
+However, if this accommodation was fixed to rapidly collapsing, idealized and nostalgic heterosexual social patterns (cherished by U.S. "conservatives" at that), could it be anything but a trip to a dubious nowhere?...rather like finally getting your ticket to ride, but then boarding the wrong train.

-Whatever the answer to that question may prove to be some day, the same-sex marriage issue itself has finally been put to rest by a SCOTUS decision.
-The final act of liberal legalism for LGBT equality.
+Whatever the answer to that question may prove to be, probably in a not too distant "some day", the same-sex marriage issue itself has finally been put to rest by a SCOTUS decision.
+Virtually the final act of liberal legalism for LGBT equality, it was assumed.

 Game, set, match?

-Many African-Americans once thought so in their own case, but more than half a century later they know that belief was delusional.
-Will LGBT aspirations prove likewise?
+Many African-Americans once thought the same, but more than half a century later they know that belief was delusional.
+Will LGBT conclusions prove likewise?

 Political and cultural forces across the world are making a massive turn, and the physical world itself is gasping.
 How the corporate American state and the American people will survive this pivot - or if they will survive it in a form we would recognize, is beyond predicting.
 The free market and globalization assume - and need - the human being as a relentlessly voracious consumer, and human society and the natural world exist to unceasingly produce commodities for this insatiable creature.
 But American society and culture are functioning at close to bargain bin level now, and the nation is cannibalizing itself in frustration.

-The new American anthem had become I Can't Get No Satisfaction.
+The new American anthem has become I Can't Get No Satisfaction.
 Trump, trump, trump, the boys are marching....

-And on November 8, 2016 the sheet was finally pulled over the face of the old republic, which had been in a terminal decline for thirty-six years.
+And on November 8, 2016 an arrogantly, over-confident Hillary Clinton assisted Donald Trump as the sheet was finally pulled over the face of the old republic, which had been in a terminal decline for thirty-six years.
 R.I.P.

 mail to: nycnotkansasat-signexcite.com